mastercomfig/mastercomfig/docs/os/windows.md

 ## Enable Variable refresh rate

-A bew feature in Windows 10 may 2021 Update (version 21H1) is Variable refresh rate (VRR).
+A new feature in Windows 10 may 2021 Update (version 21H1) is Variable refresh rate (VRR).
 VRR is the exact same thing as G-Sync or Freesync, which gets your refresh rate to fluctuate with your framerate, removing screen tearing and nullifying the use of VSync, a more archaeic technology which limits your framerate to your refresh rate to remove screen tearing, but at an increase in latency.

 You can enable this in the same Graphics UI as Hardware-accelerated GPU scheduling.